 The final temptation in this passage has Satan showing Jesus all the kingdoms of this world.
 Perhaps this reminds us of Moses's view of the Promised Land before he died (Deut.
 34:1-4).
 How Satan shows Jesus all the kingdoms of the world, we don't know.
 But Satan has supernatural powers, and perhaps he showed Jesus an image of the kingdoms of the world.
 At any rate, Satan is appealing to Jesus' true status as the King of kings.
 Satan says that he can give Jesus the world on one condition: that Jesus worship him.
 Now, I don't think Satan has the power to offer Jesus the world.
 I believe he was lying, just as he lied to Eve in the garden of Eden.
 He is the father of lies, after all (John 8:44).
-15
+And Satan lies to us, getting us to think that we can have good things apart from God, like fame, fortune, and pleasures.

 Regardless, Jesus, as the true Son of God, cannot worship the devil and he knew that being king over all nations, in the way Satan offered, was not his mission.
 Jesus did not come to be a political ruler.
 He didn't come to overthrow the Roman Empire.
 He didn't come to establish a political party.
 He came to serve and to give his life as a ransom for many (Matt.
 20:28).
-So he says, "Away from me, Satan!"
-And then he quotes Deuteronomy 6:13: "Worship the Lord your God, and serve him only."
+So, he says, "Be gone, Satan!"
+And then he quotes Deuteronomy 6:13: "You shall worship the Lord your God, and him only shall you serve."
 With that, Satan flees.